wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.6.3 =
+- (07 Mar 2015) Added support for the Serbian language - many thanks to Ogi Djuraskovic of http://firstsiteguide.com for this!

 = 1.6.2 =
 - (16 Feb 2015) Very minor update for cURL users - fixes an issue where getting the token fails as it is not using cURL